 The Rites of Passage Project uses live performance, art, writing, photography & film to educate and inspire women + femmes of all ages to claim their rites of passage.
-The first live event happened over 3 nights in June of 2013.
-The NEXT LIVE EVENT "Rites of Passage 20/20 Vision"will take place over 8 days + nights in August of 2021.
-20/20 Vision includes *a living museum of performance, ritual and multimedia art, * daytime workshops, *discussion panels + special nightly music performances.
+The first live performance-installation event happened over 3 nights in June of 2013 at

 Does it take place in a real house?
 Or is that a metaphor?

-Yes!
 The live event takes place in a real house.
 Rites of Passage places a deliberate emphasis on using an actual house, as opposed to another formal institution or gallery space.
 A house speaks to the interiority of our private lives; we invite audiences to literally walk through the intimate places of our life experience, one room at a time.

 How many artists are involved?

-Is it just for women of color?
+Is it just for Women of Color?